Alevsk/dvka/workshop/labs/cert-manager/README.md

    You can use <https://www.sslshopper.com/certificate-decoder.html> or <https://www.sslchecker.com/certdecoder> to verify the content of the certificate

-8. Use this keypair to configure TLS for your workloads, similar to what you did for [Lab 6: Configmaps & Secrets](../lab-6/README.md)
+8. Use this keypair to configure TLS for your workloads, similar to what you did for the [Configmaps & Secrets](../configmaps-secrets/README.md) lab

 9. End the lab